tmkeil/PocketRemoteControl/README.md

 3. Access the **Home Tab** to monitor resources
 4. Use the **Shutdown Tab** to turn off the connected machine

+> [!NOTE] Small caveat: The proxy server in `node-server/index.js` (used to avoid CORS issues) currently forwards to a hardcoded local backend address (`http://192.168.2.30:3000`).
+> I didn’t bother with full config parsing for this small tool.

+---

+## 🔧 Future Ideas

+- **Access from Anywhere**:
+  Since the backend is already exposed via a secure Cloudflare tunnel, it’d be good to tweak the proxy so the app works even when I’m not at home.

 ---

 ## 🖼️ Screenshots